Parallax (character): War of the Green Lanterns

 When Krona attacks Oa, he places Parallax inside the Central Power Battery, restoring the yellow impurity and giving him control over almost all Green Lanterns.
-Hal, John, Guy and Kyle are able to resist Parallax's influence due to their past experience with it, using the rings of the other six Corps to fight off Krona's forces long enough for Guy using the rings of the Red Lantern Corps and the Star Sapphires simultaneously to tear the Central Power Battery's shell away and remove Parallax.
-After Krona's defeat, Parallax escaped along with the other entities and is currently at large in the universe.
+Hal, John, Guy, Kyle and Kilowog resist Parallax's influence due to their past experience with it, but Kilowog is captured while the other four escape by removing their rings.
+With no other weapons available, the four Earth Lanterns use the rings of the other Corps to fight off Krona's forces, culminating in Guy using the rings of the Red Lantern Corps and the Star Sapphires simultaneously to remove Parallax from the battery.
+After Krona's defeat, Parallax escapes with the other entities and is left at large.

 The New 52

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, it is shown that Parallax is in the Yellow Central Power Battery where the entity stays until he is released by Sinestro at the conclusion of the "Wrath of the First Lantern" story.
-In order to destroy the First Lantern Volthoom, Sinestro allows Parallax to possess his body.
+In this new timeline, it is shown that Parallax is in the Yellow Central Power Battery, where the entity stays until he is released by Sinestro at the conclusion of the "Wrath of the First Lantern" story.
+To destroy the First Lantern Volthoom, Sinestro allows Parallax to possess his body.
 Contrary to previous hosts of Parallax, this time, however, Sinestro is in control of the entity instead of the other way around.
 Their effort in defeating Volthoom, however, proves to be unsuccessful, with Volthoom only being defeated when Hal returns as a Black Lantern and summons Nekron to restore Volthoom's mortality.
-After Volthoom's defeat, Sinestro as Parallax proceeds to kill the Guardians of the Universe, sparing only Ganthet and Sayd in the process.
+After Volthoom's defeat, Sinestro as Parallax proceeds to kill the Guardians of the Universe, sparing only Ganthet and Sayd.
 Sinestro then states his intention to travel far from Oa and release Parallax.

-In the "Lights Out" story, the Entity reveals that all embodiments are dying and they must return to the place of their origin, except Parallax because it is currently entrapped.
+In the "Lights Out" story, the Entity reveals that all of the emotional entities are dying and must return to the place of their origin, except Parallax because it is currently entrapped.
 In the aftermath, it is revealed that Parallax is still bonded with Sinestro, who controls the entity.
-Later, Sinestro releases and separate Parallax within the core of Warworld's base, trying to prevent the destruction of the new headquarters of Sinestro Corps, after the Green Lantern Corps were apparently dissolved.
+Later, after the Green Lantern Corps are apparently dissolved, Sinestro releases Parallax within the core of Warworld's base, to try to prevent the destruction of the new headquarters of Sinestro Corps.